Can The Defendant In A Personal Injury Case “Surprise” Me With New Evidence Just Before Trial?

 Speak with a Florida Personal Injury Lawyer Today

 When you are seeking compensation for your injuries, the last thing you want is an unfair surprise from a defendant.
 That is why it is crucial to work with an experienced Deerfield Beach car accident attorney who will aggressively protect your interests before, during, and after a trial.
-If you have been injured in a rear-end accident and need to consult with an attorney as soon as possible, contact the Leifer Law Firm today.
+If you have been injured in a rear-end accident and need to consult with an attorney as soon as possible, Contact Leifer & Ramirez today.